GalaxyMaster2/bs-parity/README.md

 The end goal of this project is to provide a tool to easily check whether or not a given map can be played without violating parity, giving warnings when that would be uncomfortable or infeasible to do.

 # Planned for future
-- Better ui
+- [x] ~Better ui~
-- ~Bomb reset detection~✅
+- [x] ~Bomb reset detection~
-- Keeping track of arm rotations with warnings if it's uncomfortable or infeasible to play
+- [ ] Keeping track of arm rotations with warnings if it's uncomfortable or infeasible to play
-- Detection of improper stacks/windows/sliders etc.
+- [ ] Detection of improper stacks/windows/sliders etc.
-- (Possibly) map zip extraction
+- [ ] Map zip extraction
+- [ ] Detection of some cursed patterns (hanclaps and hammer hits)

 # Currently not planned
-- Detection of 'cursed patterns' like handclaps, arm tangles, hitbox abuse, etc.
+- Detection of other cursed patterns such as arm tangles and hitbox abuse
 - Vision block detection (walls included)